 Conclusion

 Factoring polynomials where a is not 1 requires a systematic approach and a good understanding of various techniques.
-The AC method, factoring by grouping, and trial and error are all valuable tools that can be used to factor a wide range of polynomials.
-By practicing these techniques and avoiding common mistakes, you can develop the skills and confidence to tackle any polynomial factoring problem.
+Also, the AC method, factoring by grouping, and trial and error are all valuable tools that can be used to factor a wide range of polynomials.
+Because of that, by practicing these techniques and avoiding common mistakes, you can develop the skills and confidence to tackle any polynomial factoring problem.
 Remember to always look for the greatest common factor first, pay attention to signs, and check your work.
-With perseverance and practice, you can master this essential algebraic skill and unlock new levels of mathematical understanding.
+With perseverance and practice, you can master this essential algebraic skill and tap into new levels of mathematical understanding.